madington/messenger-boilerplate/readme.md

 This directive can be used to repeat an element for every item in an array.
 This can be useful if you need to setup a product slider or something similar.
 The syntax is `item in array` or `(item, index) in array`.
 You can use other directives in the element you want to be repeated.
 If you need to use image elements or other resources that will cause console errors if no source is set, you can wrap the element that you want to be repeated in a comment: `<!-- <img src="[[dynamicSource]]" /> -->`.

-**NOTE**: MESSenger will remove and replace ALL comment tags if you use comments.
+**NOTE**: MESSenger will remove and replace ALL comment tags inside the parent element when you use comments.

 ```
 // HTML